ChrisF1976/MMM-Cookidoo/README.md

 - `Cookidoo_view`: Simulates a click on the "View Recipe" link and opens it as a seperate window overlay.
 - `Cookidoo_view_close`: Close the window overlay again.
 - `Cookidoo_add`: Simulates a click on the Cookidoo container link.
+- Users have three ways to access the Cookidoo link:
+  1. **Clickable link** – opens in a new tab.
+  2. **Inline QR code** – visible next to the link (size controlled by `qrSize`).
+  3. **Modal QR code** – a larger QR code pops up automatically for scanning on mobile devices.
 To trigger these notifications from another module or custom script, use:
 ```
 this.sendNotification("Cookidoo_view");